 - Suggested Crochet Hook: 5 mm, US – H/8

 This soft, versatile yarn with its unique cotton blend and a very generous larger ball size is ideal for creating light blankets, throws, and other home decor projects.
-Keep in mind, you can mix the solids and stripes, as it comes in 17 colors, for your crochet projects.
+Keep in mind, that you can mix the solids and stripes, as it comes in 17 colors, for your crochet projects.

 A few things you’ll love about this free crochet throw pattern: